chriselliott97/connect-four-unit-1/README.md

 - https://www.gamesver.com/17-fun-and-intriguing-facts-about-connect-4/

+---
 ## Future Next Steps:

 - ~~Add audio for a winner and a tie~~
 - Add a hard mode which will add a timer to each turn
 - ~~Add a media query to add features if board reaches a limit~~
-- Add a second media query for a second limit to add new featrues
+- ~~Add a second media query for a second limit to add new featrues~~
-- Add a data file that will have the fun facts which will randomly be displayed
+- ~~Add a data file that will have the fun facts which will randomly be displayed~~